Sending us documents

 Subject: 2019/1000 — Applicant Name and Department Name — Additional documents

-What can’t I send by email?
+What can’t I submit online or send by email?

 - an agency or organisation whose decision we are reviewing and you are sending us section 37 documents (T-documents).
 These should be sent in hard copy.